eDrivers/eDriversMS/Revisions2/Rebuttal.md

 *Line 73 - How does the intensifying human footprint result in increasingly intricate environmental exposure regimes?
 I think this is confusing when you claim anthropogenic drivers as environmental drivers.*

 > - We mean that the expanding and intensifying human footprint results in drivers of change increasingly overlapping at higher intensities, which in turns creates more intricate exposure regimes.
-We modified the terminology used throughout the manuscsript and do not refer to drivers as "environmental drivers" anymore.
+We modified the terminology used throughout the manuscript and do not refer to drivers as "environmental drivers" anymore.
 We rather use the expression "drivers of environmental change" (see answer to question 2 for more details).
 We also simplified this sentence to: *As a result, the St. Lawrence System is exposed to an increasing number of drivers of environmental change, as is observed across ecosystems globally (see Halpern et al., 2015b; Halpern et al., 2019)* (lines 79 to 84).